MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 ## Scenario Description

-Fabrikam, a fictitious company, is planning to use FIM to manage the user accounts in the corporation’s AD DS by using FIM.
+Fabrikam, a fictitious company, is planning to use MIM to manage the user accounts in the corporation’s AD DS by using MIM.
 As part of this process, Fabrikam needs to provision users to AD DS.
-To start the initial testing, Fabrikam has installed a basic lab environment that consists of FIM and AD DS.
+To start the initial testing, Fabrikam has installed a basic lab environment that consists of MIM and AD DS.
-In this lab environment, Fabrikam is testing a scenario that consists of a user that was manually created in the FIM Portal.
+In this lab environment, Fabrikam is testing a scenario that consists of a user that was manually created in the MIM Portal.
 The objective of this scenario is to provision the user as an enabled user with a predefined password to AD DS.

 ## Scenario Design